E.coli Bacteria Training and Monitoring

 Prerequisites: The following prerequisites are required to participate in the E. coli Bacteria training:

-- Must be in at least the 9th grade.
+- Must be at least 14 years of age (9th grade).

 - Must have completed either the Standard Core Water Quality Citizen Scientist Training or the Probe Core Water Quality Citizen Scientist Training.

 - Must have at least 6 months of core monitoring experience.